wundergraph/wundergraph/examples/nextjs-todos/README.md

 ## Seeding the Database

-Once you've defined one or more Mutations in `./wundergraph/operations` (see CreateUser.graphql as an example), you're able to use the generated TypeScript client to seed the Database.
+Once you've defined one or more Mutations in `./wundergraph/operations` (see CreateTodo.graphql as an example), you're able to use the generated TypeScript client to seed the Database.

 Modify `./seed/seed.ts` and run `npm run seed`.